Non-invertible self-duality defects of Cardy-Rabinovici model and mixed gravitational anomaly: Non-invertible ST[p] duality defect and fusion rules

 Lastly, the normalization (\ref{eq:fusion-rule-normalization}) can be understood as follows\footnote{We check the $X^+$ independence of $\mathcal{N}_{ \mathscr{D}^3 }(M^{(3)})$ in Appendix \ref{sec:proof_claim_fusion_rule}.
 Incidentally, we note that the normalization constant becomes trivial $\mathcal{N}_{ \mathscr{D}^3 }(M^{(3)}) = 1$, if $H^* (X^+, \partial X^+; \mathbb{Z}_N)$ is torsion free and the intersection form is in the same class as those of closed spin manifolds, i.e., the form is symmetric bilinear unimodular even.}.
 Apart from the counterterms $N^{-3\chi(X^+)/2} e^{\im \pi \sigma(X^+)}$, this constant consists of three factors:

 Each factor can be seen from the third line of (\ref{eq:charge-conjugation-B}):

 The $b_3$ integral corresponds to the last factor of (\ref{eq:fusion-rule-normalization-factorizing}).
 If $b_1 = -B$ is satisfied, the $b_2$ integral becomes just $\int \Diff b_2$, which corresponds to the second factor of (\ref{eq:fusion-rule-normalization-factorizing}).
 The $b_1$ integral is constrained by $b_1 = -B$ from the $b_2$ integral.
 Therefore, only the prefactor of the $\mathbb{Z}_N$ gauging contributes, which is the first factor of of (\ref{eq:fusion-rule-normalization-factorizing}).
 This roughly explains why the normalization factor (\ref{eq:fusion-rule-normalization}) appears.
 We have given a rough explanation on the fusion rules.
 For the full derivations, see Appendix \ref{sec:proof_claim_fusion_rule}.
+As noted above, this normalization $\mathcal{N}_{ \mathscr{D}^3 }(M^{(3)})$ includes the partition function of the $U(1)$ level-$N$ Chern-Simons theory, which guarantees that the fusion rules are consistent with the associativity \cite{Choi:2022zal}.
+In addition to the $U(1)$ level-$N$ Chern-Simons theory, we remark that the factor $\mathcal{N}_{ \mathscr{D}^3 }(M^{(3)})$ also contains the gravitational Chern-Simons theory $e^{\im \pi \sigma(X^+)}$ as a consequence of the gravitational mixed anomaly (Claim \ref{claim:self-dual-stinv}).

 Note that the fusion rules, e.g., $\mathscr{D} (M^{(3)}) \times \eta(\Sigma) = (-1)^{Q(\Sigma)}\mathscr{D} (M^{(3)})$, imply the non-invertibility of $\mathscr{D} (M^{(3)})$.
 Indeed, $\mathscr{D} (M^{(3)}) \times (1 - (-1)^{Q(\Sigma)} \eta(\Sigma)) = 0$ cannot be satisfied by an invertible operation.
 Therefore, the topological defect constructed from the self-duality is a noninvertible symmetry.